Hewlett Packard Enterprise call volume above normal and directionally bullish

-Bullish option flow detected in Hewlett Packard Enterprise with 11,611 calls trading, 6x expected, and implied vol increasing almost 3 points to 36.11%.
-11/22 weekly 19.5 puts and Jan-25 23 calls are the most active options, with total volume in those strikes near 7,800 contracts.
-The Put/Call Ratio is 0.46.
+Bullish option flow detected in Hewlett Packard Enterprise with 4,072 calls trading, 1.1x expected, and implied vol increasing almost 3 points to 41.60%.
+12/6 weekly 20 calls and 11/1 weekly 18.5 calls are the most active options, with total volume in those strikes near 1,300 contracts.
+The Put/Call Ratio is 0.16.
 Earnings are expected on December 3rd.

 Published first on TheFly – the ultimate source for real-time, market-moving breaking financial news.
 Try Now>>